WMXZ-EU/MTP_t4/README.md

  ## Known Issues
    - copying of files and directories work but are not displayed in file explorer, manual unmount/mount sequence required
+   - deleting large nested directories may generate a time-out error and brick MTP.
+No work around known, only restart Teensy

  ## Scripts
  There are some useful scripts for Windows PowerShell in scrips directory. open them with right-click "Run with PowerShell"